Cut Through the Noise & Get Attention

 9. Facilitate Workshops Related to Your Industry

 In order to host your own event, you’ll need to have a following.
-If you haven’t hit your stride on followership, you’ll want to try the following techniques.
+If you haven’t hit your stride on followership, you’ll want to try the following techniques:

-Local Workshops.
+Doing Workshops in Your Local Region.
 Find a well-rooted community group that hosts events in your space.
 Reach out to them and start building a relationship with them (coffee, volunteer opportunities, etc.).
 Make sure you articulate your goal early in the relationship.
 If you come in and struggle to describe who you are and what you do, they won’t know how to help you.
 Instead, clearly state who you are, what you do for businesses, and give an idea of the groups you align with (Salesforce, Hubspot, etc.).
 If you don’t have recognized certifications to mention, take the approach of stating the kinds of businesses you typically work with (large enterprise, medium, 100+ employees, small businesses, etc.).

 Doing Workshops Outside Your Local Region.
 It’s hard to do workshops outside your local region if you don’t have a foundation to stand on.
 Once building up your professional and speaker profile, you can start to probe at regions outside your local area.
 Use software to take inventory of all the events taking place in your industry for the year.
 Next, see if they’re accepting speaker applications.
 If they are (and are relevant to your speaker portfolio, apply).